The Psychology of Twitch and Youtube

 Social integrative receives the description of enhancing connections with family, friends, and so forth.

-Tension release has the intuitive description of escape and diversion.
+Tension release has an intuitive description of escape and diversion.

 The researchers took these five types of motivation and explored each type’s connection to four types of ways stream viewers absorb, use, and interact with streaming content.